Content created: 060725 & 120815

-Sumptuary laws can also extend to access to places, often shrines (or in the pre-civil-rights American south, even race-specific bathrooms) or to practices (such as the right to practice polygamy among the Aztecs).
+Sumptuary laws can also extend to access to places, such as shrines (open only to priests) or even bathrooms (which in the pre-civil-rights American south were race-specific) or to practices (such as the right to practice polygamy among the Aztecs).

 Generalizing, the legally enforced monopolization of symbols in order to demonstrate social ranking and/or political power can be called “sumptuation” or “sumptuary process.”[Footnote 2]